-The AmbITion Approach is a change journey.
-It is about helping organisations (of any type or scale) move from their current state, through a transition state, into a future state (where they make the most of digital opportunities across operations, business models, artistic practice, and audience engagement, and are ready to collaborate cross-sector and to radically innovate).
-The persistent introduction of new digital technologies means that moving through the states, taking the journey, must be rapid and cyclical, as demonstrated by the diagram above.
-Learning, during the movement through the states/journey, must be practical and applied (not purely theoretical or applied from the book or evaluated case study which would take too long to emerge), and risk taking, doing, and sharing emergent practice is essential.
-The AmbITion Approach encourages adaptation, not just assimilation.
-Therefore, the ideal environment for undertaking The AmbITion Approach is amidst a wider programme of knowledge exchange, networking, and sharing: the collective knowledge and confidence of the whole sector then grows and achieves sectoral adapation.
-AmbITion Programmes achieve this have been run in 2 English regions and nationally in Scotland since 2007.
+The persistent introduction of disruptive digital technologies means that moving through the states, taking the journey, must be rapid and cyclical, as demonstrated by the diagram above.
+Learning, during the movement through the states/journey, must be action-based: practical and applied (not purely theoretical or applied from the book or evaluated case study which would take too long to emerge), and risk taking, doing, and sharing emergent practice is essential.
+The Approach encourages transformation, not just assimilation or adaptation.

 Meanwhile, design thinking techniques have been formalised into an approach by the Design Council (Design Council, Design Process, 2005, and Cross, Design Thinking, 2011), encouraging us to cyclically engage with the process of: discover, define, develop, deliver.
 The easiest to use and most popular tools with practitioners from Service Design and User Experience Design toolkits are included.
 All tools have been made available by Creative Commons licenses, or are copyright but open source so they can be used by any organisation.

-By blending modern management consulting methods, design thinking approaches and creative practices like storytelling and story boarding, there is a descriptive term and set of activities for each stage of the change process or journey that suits all learning styles and approaches to change.
-Usually partitioned in their own methodologies and only undertaken when that particular methodology is applied, a wealth of practical exercises and activities are made available to organisations transitioning through states on a change journey by blending the methodologies.
-Organisations become better at learning as all its people can engage with the change process through a framework they understand and activities they engage with – whatever their learning style.
+By blending modern management consulting methods, design thinking approaches and creative practices like storytelling and story boarding, there is a set of activities for each stage of the change process or journey that suits everyone’s learning styles.
+A wealth of practical exercises and activities are made available to organisations transitioning through states on a change journey by blending the methodologies.
+The Digital Transformation Approach is best used cross-departmentally/cross-functions, engaging all levels of staff/stakeholders.

 Does it work?